 However, the DLVO theory has its limitations.
 In the small-separation regime, the van der Waals interaction can diverge if not properly controlled, leading to nonphysical trapping regions in theoretical simulations.
 When two nanoparticles come too close, they snap together and become inseparable, forming an unrealistically strong binding.
 Consequently, this limitation leads to a poor description of agglomeration and complex formation.
 The conventional workaround in is to implement a cutoff distance.
 Then, two neighboring nanoparticles closer than this limit have the same attractive energy.
 However, this approach also has its own flaws, as the threshold distance is an arbitrary parameter and may still enforce trapping regions.
 In this context, developing improved strategies is crucial for both theoretical and practical perspectives.
-A better formalism of colloids for small-separation regimes might deliver a better description of agglomeration mechanisms, potentially offering better insights into how to mitigate them.
+A more detailed theory of colloids for small-separation regimes might deliver a better description of agglomeration mechanisms, potentially offering better insights into how to mitigate them.

+To study different modeling approaches for short-separation interactions between nanoparticles, we rely on Monte Carlo simulations.
+Computational simulation methods, such as Monte Carlo and molecular dynamics have been used extensively to evaluate the effect of nanoparticle interactions on ferrofluid's properties~\citep{Ono-2015}, considering factors such as concentration~\citep{Castro-2006}, pH~\citep{Paula-2023}, ionic strength ~\citep{Brancolini-2022}, surface charge~\citep{Campos-2009}, particle size ~\citep{DENG-2016}, polymer architecture \citep{Mostarac-2022}, external magnetic field ~\citep{Meriguet-2004, Paula-2019}, and confinement (e.g. inside liposomes) ~\citep{Salvador-2016}.

 This work was mainly focused on the influence of size dispersion and short-range interaction on the self-organization of nanoparticles in magnetic colloids.